cs3org/OCM-API/IETF-OCM.md

 every recognised digest match the body; a single match alongside a recognised mismatch MUST be treated as an integrity failure.

-Verifiers MUST reject a signature if the JWK identified by `keyid` does not carry an acceptable `alg` value (see
-[Keys and Algorithms](#keys-and-algorithms)), or if an `alg` signature parameter is present and does not correspond to the algorithm derived from that JWK.
+Verifiers MUST reject a signature if the signer's JWK Set contains no key whose `kid` equals the `keyid` parameter, if the JWK identified by `keyid` does not carry an acceptable `alg` value (see [Keys and Algorithms](#keys-and-algorithms)), or if an `alg` signature parameter is present and does not correspond to the algorithm derived from that JWK.